FrankMerriman/SokDungeon/README.md

 # Dependencies

 This project was originally written and tested using `Java 11`.
 To run the game you will also need `JavaFx`.
 If you wish to run the test files or view test coverage, you will also need `JUnit` and `Gradle` respectively.
+So far this project has only been successfully tested on the Linux version of JavaFx.

+## Set Up

+### Java

+### JavaFX

 # How to run